 NOSE BUTTER is an uber-moisturizer made of ingredients your dog's nose absorbs in layers.
 First the lighter oils soak in and bring fast relief, next the medium weight oils are absorbed adding a layer of deeper moisturizing and then the heavy-duty butters melt into your dog's nose, bring extra relief and moisturizing oomph.
 This is why using any one of the ingredients helps…some, but not for long.
 The layers make NOSE BUTTER® work, well, that and the magic we infuse into each batch.
 Yikes, I feel like a Keebler elf.

 NOSE BUTTER for your Chihuahua is the exact same as NOSE BUTTER® for your Mastiff.
 It's the same recipe, just different labels.
 Having different breed labels is almost like being able to customize each and every NOSE BUTTER for you.
 Plus, it lets my dog geek flag fly and I get to ferret out amazing images of all the different dog breeds.
-Full transparency: I have the attention span of a drunk gnat, so it keeps me focused.

 Years ago a lovely gentleman called me to order some PUG BUTTER (I was calling it that then).
 He said he had a black Pug and a fawn Pug and said he supposed he needed one of each.
 I said, "Yes, sir, you absolutely do need both, BUT it is the same inside."
 I went on to explain and we had a nice laugh.
 Then I asked him which he wanted and he said BOTH, as he had such a good time laughing he wanted to remember our chat.
 I was so touched.